Gyarbij/xknow_infosec/M365D_Splunk_TA_microsoft-cloudservices_fieldaliases.md

 # Improved Field naming in Splunk_TA_microsoft-cloudservices for Azure Eventhub data containing Microsoft 365 Defender events

-When using the TA-App [**Splunk Add-on for Microsoft Cloud Services**](https://splunkbase.splunk.com/app/3110/) for ingesting Azure Eventhub data (for example Azure AuditLogs, Azure SignInLogs, Defender for Endpoint Streaming API raw data telemetry)
+When using the TA-App [**Splunk Add-on for Microsoft Cloud Services**](https://splunkbase.splunk.com/app/3110/) for ingesting Azure Eventhub data (for example Azure AuditLogs, Azure SignInLogs, Defender for Endpoint Streaming API events)
 JSON data will be correctly extracted using KV_MODE=json, but since data is nested JSON within body.records.properties the field naming will be ugly and inefficient:

-To get the fields readable use the following change:
+If you want to have your fields readable again:
 ![SIEMFields](/M365D_Splunk_TA_microsoft-cloudservices_fieldaliases.png)

 1. Copy Splunk_TA_microsoft-cloudservices/default/props.conf to *Splunk_TA_microsoft-cloudservices/local/props.conf*